jack-ary/meal-planner/docs/peer_review_response.md

 - Removed the `deleted_by` parameter and the corresponding logging statement
 - Added a `404` exception for invalid an invalid `review_id`.
     - Due to this new exception throwing scenario, there is no need for a more verbose response upon success. `"OK"` is sufficient.

+### Recipes.py

+###  Get Reviews
+- Added a `500` execption when the database errors out.

+###  Post Review
+- Added return statement recipe.name

+### Get highest-reviewed '/highest-reviewed'
+- Added a `500` execption when the database errors out.

+### Customers.py

+### Post Customer
+- Added a `409` expection for when a customer name is already exists.
+Validates the customer name.
+- Added a `500` expection for when the database errors out.